status-im/nimbus-eth2/docs/the_nimbus_book/src/developers.md

 ### Ubuntu guide

-> ⚠️  Parts of this guide may now be out-of-date.

-See [this excellent resource](https://medium.com/@SomerEsat/guide-to-staking-on-ethereum-2-0-ubuntu-medalla-nimbus-5f4b2b0f2d7c) for detailed step-by-step guide on how to stake on eth2 with Ubuntu.
+See [this excellent resource](https://someresat.medium.com/guide-to-staking-on-ethereum-2-0-ubuntu-nimbus-e86bdee8c550) for detailed step-by-step guide on how to stake on eth2 with Ubuntu.

 It contains instructions on how to:

 - Configure a newly running Ubuntu server instance
 - Configure and run an eth1 node as a service
-- Compile and configure the Nimbus client for eth 2, phase 0 (Medalla testnet)
+- Compile and configure the Nimbus client for eth 2, phase 0
-- Install and configure [Prometheus](https://prometheus.io/) metrics and set up a [Grafana](https://grafana.com/) dashboard

 ### Windows dev environment